Admission to JSCC FAQs

-Is the UAB/JSCC Joint Program option available on all campuses every semester?
+Is the UAB/JSCC Joint Enrollment option available on all campuses every semester?

 No. At this time, Joint Program students are only admitted on the Jefferson Campus for fall and spring.

 Do all non-nursing courses need to be completed before applying to the nursing program?

-All general education courses must be completed prior to the term the student is applying to for admission.
-For example, if applying for fall, all general education courses must be complete by the end of the summer term.
-Transcripts must be sent prior to application deadline to ensure timely evaluation.
+All general education courses must be completed prior to the term the student is applying for admission.
+EX.
+For fall admission, all general education courses must be completed by the end of the summer term.
+Transcripts must be sent prior to the application deadline to ensure timely evaluation.

-How many students are accepted into the Joint Program option each year?
+How many students are accepted into the Joint Enrollment option each year?

-The Joint Program option currently admits approximately 10-20 students each Fall and Spring admission.
+The Joint Enrollment option currently admits approximately 10-20 students each Fall and Spring admission.
 This is subject to change based upon resources and clinical placement opportunities.